ansible/ansible/docs/docsite/rst/dev_guide/testing_integration.rst

 .. important:: Network testing requirements for Ansible 2.4

-   From Ansible 2.4 all network modules MUST include corrisponding unit tests to defend functionality.
+   From Ansible 2.4 all network modules MUST include corresponding unit tests to defend functionality.
    The unit tests must be added in the same PR that includes the new network module, or extends functionality.
    Integration tests, although not required, are a welcome addition.
    How to do this is explained in the rest of this document.